curioustsai/vecpool/README.md

 * pyvec: python utils
   * clipboard: extract/merge mode from whole vec file
   * editor: batch editing for vec files. `No more hands on efforts`.
 Refer to `editor.cfgx` for more details.
   * format: sort vec parameters.
+(MPO cases are taken in consideration.
+Duplicated key will be put at the end of file.)
   * validator: validate vec files with *.cfgx.
 Refer to `valdiator.cfgx` for details.
 * drc_curve: draw a drc curve from command line arguments
 * qconvertor: a python script to conver hex, floating number, dB value.